New Mexico Energy, Minerals and Natural Resources Department (EMNRD), Forestry Division

-The New Mexico Energy, Minerals and Natural Resources Department (EMNRD), Forestry Division (Division) is seeking Applications for the planning and implementation of hazardous fuels mitigation projects that will reduce the fire threat in Wildland Urban Interface (WUI) areas in New Mexico.
-Funding will be awarded through a competitive process administered by the Western Wildland Fire Protection Committee (WWFPC), with emphasis on hazardous fuel reduction, information and education, and community and homeowner action.
-The Division plans to award multiple contracts as a result of this Request for Applications (RFA).
+The New Mexico Energy, Minerals and Natural Resources Department (EMNRD), Forestry Division offers grants for the planning and implementation of hazardous fuels mitigation projects that will reduce the fire threat in Wildland Urban Interface (WUI) areas in New Mexico.
+Funding will be awarded with emphasis on hazardous fuel reduction, information and education, and community and homeowner action.

 GrantWatch ID#: 174883

 Each application is limited to $300,000.
 Applications over this amount will be considered ineligible.

 EMNRD encourages small projects under $75,000 to apply.

 The contract period shall extend from the date of contract approval by EMNRD for two years, with a possible extension of one year, if the successful Applicants show substantial progress.

 Eligible Applicants are governmental entities, including tribes and pueblos, which are located within an existing approved Community Wildfire Protection Plan (CWPP) or Forest Action Plan area, and which are surrounded by hazardous forest fuels that pose a threat in the event of a wildland fire.

 EMNRD encourages communities that are new to the program and small projects to apply.

 Purchases of land, equipment, and buildings are not eligible expenditures.